 "Commissioner of Customs" substituted in text for "Secretary of Commerce" and "the Bureau of Customs" for "that department" on authority of sections 101 to 104 of Reorg.
-Plan No. 3 of 1946, set out as a note preceding section 3 of this Appendix.
+Plan No. 3 of 1946, set out as a note preceding section 2 of this Appendix preceding section 3 of this Appendix.